Le Havre: Urban transport

 The city and the metropolitan area has a dense transport network.
-This solves the problem of a break between the lower town and the upper town and the two parts of the city are connected by long boulevards, winding roads, many stairs, a funicular, and finally the Jenner tunnel.
+This solves the problem of a break between the lower town and the upper town and the two parts of the city are connected by long boulevards, winding roads, many stairs, a funicular and the Jenner tunnel.

 The CODAH transport network is called Lia and is operated by the Ocean Port Transport company (CTPO), a subsidiary of Veolia Transport.
 The overhaul of the bus network in 2008 helped to ensure a better service for all the towns in the metropolitan area.
 The CTPO operates a bus network consisting of 19 regular urban routes and six evening routes called the "Midnight Bus".
 The Le Havre urban area is served by 165 vehicles and 41 regular bus routes with an average of 100,000 passengers per day.
 From January 2011 there has been a regular shuttle service specific to the Industrial Zone and Port of Le Havre, thus adding to the cross-estuary service of VTNI.
 Since 1890 the funicular has provided a link between the upper town and the lower town in four minutes with a cable car.

 Le Havre had a tramway system from 1894 until it closed in 1957.
 More recently a new tramway system, with 23 stations and 13 km of route, was built, and opened on 12 December 2012.
 The first part of the line connects the beach to the station climbing to the upper town through a new tunnel near the Jenner tunnel then it splits into two: one link going to Mont-Gaillard, the other to Caucriauville.

-Finally, since 2001 Le Havre agglomeration has operated the LER, a TER line connecting the Le Havre station to Rolleville passing through five other SNCF railway stations of the urban area.
+Since 2001 Le Havre agglomeration has operated the LER, a TER line connecting the Le Havre station to Rolleville passing through five other SNCF railway stations of the urban area.

 From 2005, development work for Segregated cycle facilities have increased including a connection to the Greenway which promises to be an important network of quality.
 Between 2007 and 2011, the total length of cycle paths has doubled to 46 km in total length.
 It is possible to rent bicycles through agencies of the Océane bus or from the town hall (Vel-H) which has them on hand.
-Finally, 140 taxis work in Le Havre and serve 25 stations.
+A fleet of 140 taxis work in Le Havre and serve 25 stations.